KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/fonts.md

 6. Now compile the Sass into CSS.

     1. In the command line (Git Bash for windows, iTerm2 for macs) make sure you are in the folder containing your _index.html_ file.
+Cloud9 users will already be in the right folder.

     {% hint style='tip' %}
 The command `cd` will let you change directory (or folder).